shresthgoel77-png/Creddost/README.md

 Find the script section at the bottom (around line 125).

-Paste your API key into the empty string:

-// BEFORE
-const apiKey = "";

-// AFTER
-const apiKey = "AIzaSyD-Your-Actual-API-Key-Here";

 3. Setup the Logo

 Ensure your logo image file is named exactly WhatsApp Image 2025-10-18 at 23.37.11_210f634b.jpg and is placed in the same folder as the HTML file.